Grounded in our vision, values, and context, our 2025-2030 strategic plan offers a roadmap to guide Campus Compact's work in the coming years.

 Achieve operational excellence that emphasizes culture, capacity, and systems so that our people and partners can thrive.

-- Build an organizational culture that advances collaboration, performance, and belonging.
+- Build an organization that centers belonging and inclusiveness.

-- Enhance financial systems to responsibly steward our resources and manage risk.
+- Enhance financial and operational systems to responsibly steward our resources, manage risk, and increase efficiencies.